+The prior distribution helps to incorporate learning of the weights over the network.
+Variational Autoencoder has been used successively as a kind of generative model by sampling from the prior distribution in the encoder.
+The decoder uses the mean vector and standard deviation vector from the latent space to reconstruct the input.
 Our model uses a similar encoder decoder architecture as that used in VAEs with the input to the encoder coming from a pre trained image segmentation architecture.
 We tried different backbones which have previously enjoyed success and found original U-Net gave the best results.
 The input to the encoder only needs the mean vector, the standard deviation vector of the conditional distribution expressing the confidence with which the pixels are correctly predicted.
 After passing through the encoder, the parameters get converted to a latent representation which is again sampled in a mean and standard deviation vector.
 The decoder later recovers this back to the original distribution.
 The conventional backpropagation algorithm is used for training the model with gradient descent.
-The network architecture is shown in Fig 1.
+The network architecture is shown in Figure 1.

 Let dataset be denoted by $\mathcal{D}:\left\{\left(x_{i}, y_{i}\right)\right\}_{i=1}^{N}$, variational approximation of the posterior distribution by $q_{\theta}(w)$, encoder as $r_{\psi}(z | w)$ and decoder as $p_{\phi}(w)$.